Skip to content

 Walking at Hafod

-Explore the grounds of the 200-hectare estate, which features five waymarked trails, varying in length and terrain.
-Walks were created to celebrate the ever-changing sequence of views, including cascading waterfalls, mossy glades, restored gardens and bridges over rocky gorges.
+There are five waymarked trails to explore at Hafod, all varying in length and terrain.
+As part of this historic designed landscape, the walks were created to celebrate an ever-changing sequence of views, with cascading waterfalls, mossy glades and bridges over rocky gorges to be discovered.

 Nature and Wildlife at Hafod